Grand-Axe/Awesome-City/Readme.md

 Awesome City is an open source concept for an ideal, sustainable, self-organising community (as defined by LushCoin) based on the built in trust of the blockchain, and which finances itself by identifying and building businesses around its talented people.
 It re-invents the city as an integrated, modular machine for generating wellbeing underlined by AI<br />This repo  is a living addendum to the [LushCoin white paper](https://github.com/Grand-Axe/LushCoin/raw/master/Docs/LushCoinWhitePaper.pdf) as well as a directory of foundational projects, costing/analysis, papers and academic collaboration.

+Awesome City's knowledge base will be organised as an ontology based on the [meaning grid](https://github.com/Grand-Axe/Okeuvo-Lite/).

 ### Sustainable profit

 The LushCoin method measures profit as consisting of several components; primarily impact on wellbeing and dignity; then areas like available skills, research base, regional literacy levels, and finally monetary profit - a holistic graph of every aspect of life that will be impacted by the innovation to be funded.

 Compare that to a firm that makes billions in "profit", but whose activities lead to illness and climate change that blights millions.
 It cannot be said to be truly profitable in any moral or logical sense, except in a predatory model.<br />Sadly, this same predatory model not only limits achievable profit, but drives other predatory impulses like privacy theft and "profit", even if it results in abuses of human dignity such as propagating sweat shops.

-How about a system that promotes dignity, wellbeing and knowledge growth, yet has the potential to generate far more revenues than any system in existence today?
+How about a system that promotes dignity, wellbeing and knowledge growth through open source, yet has the potential to generate far more revenues than any system in existence today?

 That's what Awesome City is.